 The Company has entered into licensing agreements with certain investors in various international markets in an attempt to capitalize on the Company's technology.
 The investors typically pay a licensing fee to receive Company marketing programs, technology and know-how in a selected area.
 The investor may be given a right to sell sub-license agreements as well.
 As part of the accounting for theup-front license revenue, revenue from theup-front license fee is recognized based on such factors as when the payment is due, collectability and when all material services or conditions relating to the sale have been substantially performed based on the terms of the agreement.
 The Company has twelve active licensing agreements.
 The following areas each have one license agreement: El Salvador, Guatemala, Panama, Honduras, China, and Pakistan.
 The following areas each have two license agreements: India, Nicaragua and Costa Rica.
-In October 2012, the Company sent a notice of termination to the Company's Venezuelan affiliate for failure to meet its payment obligation in accordance with the contract.
+In October 2012, the Company sent a notice of termination to the Company's

+Venezuelan affiliate for failure to meet its payment obligation in accordance with the contract.
 Subsequent to the notice of termination, payment was received for outstanding processing and storage fees due from Venezuela.
 The Company is in the process of discussing a new agreement with Venezuela.
 In December 2012, the Company sent notice of termination to the Company's affiliate in Ecuador for failure to meet its payment obligation in accordance with the contract.
 Subsequent to the notice of termination, payment was received for outstanding processing and storage fees due from Ecuador.
 In August 2013, the Company was notified that its affiliate in Ecuador was closed by the National Institute of Organic Donation (INDOT).
 As a result, the Company recorded an allowance for uncollectible receivables for the \$150,000 processing and storage fee receivable due from Ecuador in the third quarter of fiscal 2013.
-During the fourth quarter of fiscal 2013, the Company began to bill the Ecuadorian clients directly for cord blood specimen
+During the fourth quarter of fiscal 2013, the Company began to bill the Ecuadorian clients directly for cord blood specimens that are stored at the Company's facility in Oldsmar, Florida.
+In the future, if the Company loses revenue due to lack of payment from the foreign affiliates or the foreign affiliates are closed, the Company's overall revenue will decrease.

 In addition to the license fee, the Company earns a royalty on processing and storage fees on subsequent processing and storage revenues received by the licensee in the licensed territory and a fee on any sub-license agreements that are sold by the licensee where applicable.
 The Company processes and stores specimens sent directly from customers of licensees in Mexico, El Salvador, Guatemala, Ecuador, Panama, Honduras, Nicaragua, Costa Rica, Pakistan and Venezuela.
 The Company also processes and stores specimens from sub-licenses of Venezuela, who are Chile, Colombia and Peru.
-These fees are included in processing and storage fees revenue on the consolidated statements of comprehensive (loss) income.
+These fees are included in processing and storage fees revenue on the consolidated statements of comprehensive income (loss).
 As part of the accounting for royalty revenue from India, the Company uses estimates and judgments based on historical processing and storage volume in determining the timing and amount of royalty revenue to recognize.
 The Company periodically reviews license and royalty receivables for collectability and, if necessary, will record an expense for an allowance for uncollectible accounts.
 If the financial condition of the Company's sub-licensees were to deteriorate beyond the estimates, the Company may have to increase the allowance for doubtful accounts which could have a negative impact on earnings.
 If the licensee's customer base were to decrease, it would negatively impact the Company's ongoing license income.